What is a brass band?

 The past 15 years has seen a resurgence of the brass band in North America.
-Especially essential to keeping the tradition alive across the country has been the formation of the North American Brass Band Association (NABBA).
+Specially essential to keeping the tradition alive across the country has been the formation of the North American Brass Band Association (NABBA).

 Currently there are several hundred brass bands across North America, while modern composers (including the Salvation Army) continue to compose new music, keeping the genre alive and progressive.